 After graduating, Ross continued at Purdue in a quarter-time position during the 1981-82 season and then served as a half-time assistant coach the next year.
 He was given the full-time assistant position from 1983 to 1985, and in 1985 he landed the head coaching position.

 A native of North Augusta, S.C., Ross earned a bachelor's degree in exercise physiology from Purdue in 1984.
 He is married to the former Sally Johnson, also a Purdue graduate, who was a Boilermaker swimmer and a two-event Big Ten champion in 1980.
 Sally is a coach and administrator for Boilermaker Aquatics, West Lafayette's local USA Swimming club.
-The Ross family, which also includes sons Eric, 20, Matt, 18, and Andrew, 13, resides in West Lafayette.
+The Ross family, which also includes sons Eric, Matt and Andrew, resides in West Lafayette.
 With Andrew set to begin college in the fall of 2013, all three sons have gone to swim competitively in college.